greentheorystudio/Symbiota/README.md

 ## Installation

 ### Install the software

-It is highly recommended to install Symbiota using git.
-To do so, follow these steps:

 - Navigate to the directory in which you wish to install Symbiota.
 - Clone this repository using the following command: